awgn/statico/README.md

 - The main thread parses command line arguments and spawns worker threads
 - Each worker thread creates its own socket bound to the same port using SO_REUSEPORT
 - Each worker thread runs a single-threaded Tokio runtime (`current_thread`)
-- The kernel load-balances incoming connections across threads (on Linux)
+- The kernel load-balances incoming connections across threads

 ### Socket Reuse
 - **Linux/Android**: Uses `SO_REUSEPORT` for true load balancing across threads